consolidation/annotated-command/README.md

 ```
 The commandname may be the command's primary name (e.g. `my:command`), it's method name (e.g. myCommand) or any of its aliases.

-There are four types of hooks supported:
+There are five types of hooks supported:

 - Validate
+- Process
 - Alter
 - Status
 - Extract

 Each of these also have "pre" and "post" varieties, to give more flexibility vis-a-vis hook ordering (and for consistency).
-Note that many validate and alter hooks may run, but the first status or extract hook that successfully returns a result will halt processing of further hooks of the same type.
+Note that many validate, process and alter hooks may run, but the first status or extract hook that successfully returns a result will halt processing of further hooks of the same type.

 ### Validate Hook